pallavikalshetti/Pro-Tasker-Frontend/README.md

 ## Frontend README
 ## Pro-Tasker Frontend
-The frontend of Pro-Tasker is a modern, responsive, and intuitive web application designed for collaborative project and task management.
-Built with React and leveraging modern state management with Context API, the frontend provides users with a seamless experience to manage their tasks and projects, whether they are working solo or collaborating with a small team.
+The frontend of Pro-Tasker is a modern, responsive, and intuitive web application designed for project and task management.
+Built with React and leveraging modern state management with Context API, the frontend provides users with a seamless experience to manage their tasks and projects.
 This application interacts with a Node.js/Express backend through a set of RESTful API endpoints and is designed to ensure a smooth user experience while being scalable for teams of various sizes.

 # Table of Contents